 Arina suffered a bit of a lull after her 2017 Wimbledon defeat.
 And then, at the 2024 Australian Open, she received the (dubious) distinction of being the oldest female player to debut in the Top 100.
 That didn't stop her from becoming the top-ranked female tennis player from Australia, that year.

-Discover private tennis lessons Sydney when you search for a coach on Superprof!
+Now, discover private tennis lessons Sydney when you search for a coach on Superprof!